Information for landlords

 Rooms and lounges

-- Do not let people into your rooms and keep a minimum of 2 metres (3 steps) from other people in your building when moving around the house
+- Do not let people into your rooms and keep a safe distance from other people in your building when moving around the house

 - Do not allow visitors into the building without the permission of the landlord or property manager

-- Please do not hang around or congregate in the hallways, front of building, lounges or kitchens - you must stand 2 metres away from people at all times
+- Please do not hang around or congregate in the hallways, front of building, lounges or kitchens - you must keep a safe distance from people at all times

 Please remember the current advice from the government is: